 The pharmacovigilance plan for COVID-19 vaccines includes monthly summary safety reports (MSSRs) which are compiled by the marketing authorisation holders to support timely and continuous benefit-risk evaluations for COVID-19 vaccines used during the pandemic.
-MSSRs are intended to be compiled for at least the first six months of marketing.
-After the first six months, summary safety reports may cover time periods longer than a month or not be necessary anymore.
-MSSRs and summary safety reports complement periodic safety update reports (PSURs).
+MSSRs are intended to be compiled in the first months of marketing.
+Afterwards, summary safety reports may cover time periods longer than a month or www.ema.europa.eu may not be necessary anymore.
+Summary safety reports complement periodic safety update reports (PSURs).